ryantd42/NY-Legislative-Git/2023/A6703A-2023/bill.md

  retirement  option  election  to a Single Life Allowance.
 At retirement, Marie Glarakis elected a Pop-Up Joint Allowance Full option  with  James Scandariato as the designated beneficiary.
-The benefit would be recalcu- lated  and  payable  as  of  the  effective  date  of this bill with all payments ceasing upon the death of Marie Glarakis.
+The benefit would be recalcu-
-  If this bill is enacted during the  2023  legislative  session,  there will  be  an  immediate past service cost of approximately $50,700.
-This

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02989-02-3
+  LBD02989-04-4
- A. 6703  2
+ A. 6703--A  2

+ lated  and  payable  as  of  the  effective  date  of this bill with all payments ceasing upon the death of Marie Glarakis.
- cost will be shared by the State  of  New  York  and  all  participating employers in the NYSLPFRS.
+  If  this  bill  is  enacted during the 2024 Legislative Session, there will be an immediate past service cost of  approximately  $50,000.
+This cost  will  be  shared  by  the  State of New York and all participating employers in the NYSLPFRS.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can  be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership data as of March 31, 2023 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2023 actuari- al  valuation.
+Distributions  and  other statistics can be found in the 2023 Report of the Actuary and the 2023 Annual  Comprehensive  Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The  actuarial  assumptions and methods used are described in the 2023 Annual Report to the  Comptroller  on  Actuarial  Assumptions,  and  the Codes,  Rules  and  Regulations  of  the  State  of  New York: Audit and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
-  This estimate, dated February 3,  2023,  and  intended  for  use  only during  the  2023  Legislative  Session,  is  Fiscal  Note  No. 2023-44, prepared by the Actuary for the New  York  State  and  Local  Retirement System.
+  This estimate, dated January 3, 2024, and intended for use only during the  2024  Legislative  Session,  is  Fiscal  Note  No. 2024-23 Revised, prepared by the Actuary for the New  York  State  and  Local  Retirement System.